Alexandros-Zoupos/project-louhavidandros/README.md

 using the song release date as the explanatory variable to see whether there was any relationship between when a song was released and the level of a certain variable it had.

+## Conclusion

+Whilst we did not achieve our goal by the expected means, we successfully identified many characteristics which would give a song the highest likelihood of it being popular.
+For example, a song with a duration between 180-220 seconds has a much higher chance of being popular in all genres except rock.

+## Evaluation

+We did our best to make the data set as appropriate as possible, however there were a few problems with our data set which we could not change and that may have lead to inaccuracies in our result:

+The dataset contained roughly 28,000 songs, a small fraction of the songs released in the past 50 years.

+Old songs released long before Spotify was released have their popularity judged by modern standards rather than the standards of their time.

+The data categorized a song’s genre based on the genre of the playlist it was in which lead to some song’s genres being mislabeled.

 Write-up of your project and findings go here.
 Think of this as the text of your presentation.
 The length should be roughly 5 minutes when read